 Administrative Support Specialist

-Katie facilitates the day-to-day administrative and communications activities and supports the staff in their various roles.
+Katie facilitates the day-to-day administrative activities and supports the staff in their various roles.
 In addition, Katie serves on and supports the Volunteer Recognition Committee and administers volunteer recognition certificates.
 After graduating with a degree in Communications from Brigham Young University, Katie jumped into the world of internet publishing and has had articles printed in The Deseret News, The Daily Universe, and LDS Living.
-Katie has been with the commission for a year.
+Katie has been with the commission for two years.

 TRacy G.H.
 Bodily

 Strategic Initiatives Coordinator